grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 The following examples have some reasonable defaults to define a new native histogram metric.
 The examples use the [Go client library](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus#Histogram) version 1.16 and the [Java client library](https://prometheus.github.io/client_java/api/io/prometheus/metrics/core/metrics/Histogram.Builder.html) 1.0.

 {{% admonition type="note" %}}
 Native histogram options can be added to existing classic histograms to get both the classic and native histogram at the same time.
-See [Migrate from classic histograms](#migrate-from-classic-histograms).
+Refer to [Migrate from classic histograms](#migrate-from-classic-histograms).
 {{% /admonition %}}

 {{< code >}}